babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ---
 layout: post
-title:  "On Consuming (and Publishing) ES6+ Packages"
+title:  "On Consuming (and Publishing) ES2015+ Packages"
 author: Henry Zhu
 authorURL: https://twitter.com/left_pad
 date:   2018-06-25 12:00:00
 categories: announcements
-share_text: "On Consuming (and Publishing) ES6+ Packages"
+share_text: "On Consuming (and Publishing) ES2015+ Packages"
 ---

 How can we make compiling dependencies not just possible, but normal?

 <!--truncate-->

-This post is inspired by [Dan's tweet](https://twitter.com/dan_abramov/status/1009179550134296577) about how we can conflate shipping source code, ES6+, ESM

-This is a pretty enabling feature request for the whole ecosystem, so I'm glad we've tried to make this easier in Babel v7 (I just realized this whole post is a good pitch for using it).
-Hopefully it can be made more standard moving forward (if we're collectively able to figure out some things I outline below).
+Being able to compile dependencies is an enabling feature request for the whole ecosystem.
+With some of the changes we made in Babel v7, hopefully it can be made more standard moving forward.

-## Why

-Why is compiling your dependencies desirable in the first place (vs. just your own code)?

-We can ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).

 ## Assumptions

 - You can ship to modern browsers (don't have to support IE) or are able to send multiple types of bundles (one way being [checking for script`type=module`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
-- And/or the dependencies actually publish ES6+ instead of ES5/ES3.
+- Your dependencies actually publish ES2015+ instead of ES5/ES3.

-## Backing up a Bit: Talking About `preset-env`
+## Why

+Why is compiling your dependencies desirable in the first place (vs. your own code)?

+- You can ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).
+- You are able to make the tradeoff of where your code is able to run vs. the library.

+## The Ephemeral JavaScript Runtime

+When thinking about Babel's role not just in moving the language itself forward, we saw that developers would eventually want to move past only compiling to ES5.

-If you think about it, the argument for why this would be helpful is the same for why we eventually introduced `@babel/preset-env`.
+Thus, the argument for why compiling dependencies would be helpful is the same for why we eventually introduced `@babel/preset-env`.

-Babel used to be `6to5`, since it only converted from ES6 to ES5.
-Back then, the browser support for ES6 was almost non-existent so the idea of a JS compiler was an amazing contribution to our ecosystem.
+Babel used to be `6to5`, since it only converted from ES2015 to ES5.
+Back then, the browser support for ES2015 was almost non-existent, so the idea of a JavaScript compiler was both novel and useful: you could write modern code and have it work for all of your users.
+But what about the browser runtimes themselves?

-I went through with implementing the preset even though there was so much complexity since it seemed to solve multiple issues for us.
-I didn't realize how much it would move us forward now that it's finally [surpassed `preset-es2015`](https://npm-stat.com/charts.html?package=babel-preset-es2015&package=babel-preset-env&from=2016-11-01&to=2018-06-22) which is a nice accomplishment.

-When I think about Babel's role not just in moving the language itself forward but helping us develop websites better, I saw that we would eventually want to move past only compiling to ES5.
+Browsers will eventually catch up to the standard (and have with ES2015).
 Creating `preset-env` helps us align with the browsers since if we only compiled to ES5, no one would ever run native code in the browsers.

 The real difference is realizing that there will _always_ be a sliding window of support: whether it's the JavaScript language that continues to move forward with new syntax, the browsers catching up with the standard, or the companies/projects themselves.